Why Small Teams Abandon Expensive Tools and Go Back to Excel (And the Better Alternative)

 06. Why Ownership Beats Subscription for Small Businesses

 There's a deeper problem with the subscription model beyond monthly cost.
 When your workflow depends on a tool you're renting, the tool's pricing decisions are your business decisions.
 ClickUp has raised prices.
 Notion changed its free tier.
 Basecamp restructured its whole model and then reversed it.
 Every change affects the teams who built their operations around these platforms — and small teams have no leverage when it happens.
 Owning your workspace — a one-time payment for a permanent tool — removes this dependency entirely.
 Your workflow doesn't change when a SaaS company decides to repackage their pricing.
 The five-year math: A ClickUp Business subscription for five people costs roughly $4,500 over five years.
-Melororium's Company All-Access plan for 17 users costs $399.
-Once.
+Melororium's Studio plan for 25 users costs $119/mo.

 07. The Right Tool Doesn't Feel Like a Tool